mitramir55/Coding-practice/README.md

 Helpful vids:
 * [link](https://www.youtube.com/c/eniolaa)
+* clamp function: when you want to create a function that puts inputs in a range of min and max

 Q : in doubly linked list when wanting to print curr. why does it blow up?